-A diverse group of 40 signatories representing Western Australian health professionals, religious leaders, farmers, renewable industry experts, environmentalists and unions are today launching a joint statement calling on all parties leading into the WA elections to provide decisive action against climate change.
+A diverse group of 40 signatories representing Western Australian health professionals, religious leaders, farmers, renewable industry experts, environmentalists, and unions are today launching a joint statement calling on all parties leading into the WA election to provide decisive action against climate change.

 TAKE ACTION: 1.
 Download Climate Consensus Statement 2.
 Ask Candidates to Renew WA